DhruviKhanpara/Flower-shop/README.md

 ## 📸 Demo Preview

-> 🎥 *Add your screen recording or video demo here*
+> 🎥 *Also you can found this demo in the images folder*

 ![Live Preview](images/Flower-Shop.gif)